SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Additional Fine-tuning Experimental Results

-In addition to generating gold passages as context, as seen in \Cref{tab:zeroshot_performance} and \Cref{tab:generator_results}, we use the CLIP Score Fusion model from \citet{wei2023uniir} to retrieve knowledge from external text knowledge bases as context to simulate a real RAG setup.
-In a real RAG setup, the model faces more challenges as it needs to identify relevant parts from unrelated information, and sometimes the entire context may be irrelevant.

-In this experiment, we focus on using the Paligemma-3B model.
 For constructing external knowledge bases, we use the InfoSeek dataset knowledge base processed by \citet{wei2023uniir}, which includes 611,651 passages.
 For the other three datasets, Enc-VQA, InfoSeek, and ViQuAE, we create synthetic external knowledge bases by merging the corresponding gold passages for each test set question.
 The sizes of the knowledge bases for Enc-VQA, ViQuAE, and our synthetic dataset are 3,859, 71,985, and 1,514 passages, respectively.

-For each question, we retrieve the top 10 most relevant passages.
-During inference, we combine each of these 10 retrieved passages with the question and perform inference.
-The final answer is determined by selecting the most frequently occurring answer among these 10 inferences.
-The specific model results are presented in \Cref{fig:rag-performance}.

-The results show that even when using retrieved contexts, the model trained on our dataset performs strongly both in-domain and out-of-domain.
-Notably, in out-of-domain performance, it surpasses the baseline zero-shot performance and models trained on the other two datasets in all 9 cases.